Tanzania: Landmark ruling against child marriage upheld

 In October 2019 the Tanzania Court of Appeal upheld the landmark 2016 ruling by the High Court against child marriage.

-“We’re very happy with the judgement from the Court of Appeal which has retained the High Court’s 2016 decision that increased the minimum age of marriage to 18.
+“We’re very happy with the judgment from the Court of Appeal which has retained the High Court’s 2016 decision that increased the minimum age of marriage to 18.
 The government now has a chance to ensure that the Law of Marriage Act is amended to reflect the minimum age of marriage ruling.

-"We are ready to work with other civil society organizations in Tanzania as well as the government to ensure the necessary reforms and policy changes are initiated so that girls in Tanzania are able to enjoy their education, rights and freedoms from the abuse of child marriage.”
+"We are ready to work with other civil society organizations in Tanzania as well as the government to ensure the necessary reforms and policy changes are initiated so that girls in Tanzania are able to enjoy their education, rights, and freedoms from the abuse of child marriage.”

 Jean Paul Murunga, Programme Officer, End Harmful Practices